logiclrd/DQD.RealTimeBackup/README.md

 ## Restoring Files

 A backup system is only useful if there is a way to get the files back.
-For this purpose, DeltaQ.RTB supplies a utility called DeltaQ.RTB.Restore.
+For this purpose, DQD.RealTimeBackup supplies a utility called DQD.RealTimeBackup.Restore.
 ```
-root@visor:/srv/DeltaQ.RTB# dotnet DeltaQ.RTB.Restore.dll /?
+root@visor:/srv/DQD.RealTimeBackup# dotnet DQD.RealTimeBackup.Restore.dll /?
-usage: dotnet DeltaQ.RTB.Restore.dll [/CONFIG <value>] [/LISTALLFILES] [/RECURSIVE]
+usage: dotnet DQD.RealTimeBackup.Restore.dll [/CONFIG <value>] [/LISTALLFILES] [/RECURSIVE]
     [/LISTDIRECTORY <value> [/LISTDIRECTORY <value> [..]]] [/RESTOREFILE <value> [/RESTOREFILE <value> [..]]]
     [/RESTOREDIRECTORY <value> [/RESTOREDIRECTORY <value> [..]]] [/RESTORETO <value>] [/CATFILE <value>] [/XML] [/?]
-root@visor:/srv/DeltaQ.RTB#
+root@visor:/srv/DQD.RealTimeBackup#
 ```
 This utility provides the following options:

-* `/CONFIG <path>`: Allows you to specify a non-default path for the XML configuration file that sets up `OperatingParameters` for the DeltaQ.RTB system.
-If not specified, this defaults to: `/etc/DeltaQ.RTB.xml`
+* `/CONFIG <path>`: Allows you to specify a non-default path for the XML configuration file that sets up `OperatingParameters` for the DQD.RealTimeBackup system.
+If not specified, this defaults to: `/etc/DQD.RealTimeBackup.xml`
 * `/LISTALLFILES`: Communicates with the Backblaze B2 endpoint to retrieve the list of content pointer files (whose names match the source files on your computer).
 This identifies every file that could potentially be restored.
 * `/LISTDIRECTORY <path>`: Communicates with the Backblaze B2 endpoint to retrieve a subset of the list of content pointer files.
 This subset is all of the files contained within the supplied directly (i.e., whose paths start with the specified path).
 By default, only files directly in the directory are returned.
 In order to list files in subdirectories, specify the `/RECURSIVE` option.
 The `/LISTDIRECTORY` argument can be supplied multiple times.
 If `/RECURSIVE` is supplied, it applies to all `/LISTDIRECTORY` arguments.
 * `/RESTOREFILE <path>`: Restores the specified file.
 By default, the file is written to a subdirectory of the current working directory.
 For instance, if you restore the file `/Projects/Video/Cabana/Cabana.kdenlive` and you run the command from `/home/username`, then the restored file will be written as `/home/username/Projects/Video/Cabana/Cabana.kdenlive`.
 You can control this with the `/RESTORETO` argument.
 The `/RESTOREFILE` argument can be specified multiple times.
 * `/RESTOREDIRECTORY <path>`: Restores all files in the specified directory.
 The path for each restored file is determined in the same way as for the `/RESTOREFILE` argument.
 By default, only files directly in the specified directory are returned.
 In order to restore an entire subtree, specify the `/RECURSIVE` option.
 The `/RESTOREDIRECTORY` argument can be specified multiple times.
 * `/RESTORETO <path>`: Specifies the base path for restored files.
 File paths are built relative to the specified path.
 For instance, if you specify `/RESTORETO /Restores` and you are restoring a file called `/Documents/Taxes/2023.ods`, then the restored file will be written to `/Restores/Documents/Taxes/2023.ods`.
 * `/CATFILE <path>`: Restores the specified file and writes its content directly to standard output.
 This could allow it to be piped into another command.
-* `/XML`: Makes the output from DeltaQ.RTB.Restore machine-readable.
+* `/XML`: Makes the output from DQD.RealTimeBackup.Restore machine-readable.
 The output from commands (other than `/CATFILE`) is streamed an XML that can be read in realtime with an XML reader in another process.

 ## Operating Principles

-The Backup Agent that drives the operation of DeltaQ.RTB has a sequence of stages through which a file passes as the appropriate operation is determined.
+The Backup Agent that drives the operation of DQD.RealTimeBackup has a sequence of stages through which a file passes as the appropriate operation is determined.

 * `Intake`: Files are gathered in batches to be passed off for open file handles checks.
 * `Poll Open Files`: The first stage of checking for eligibility involves creating a ZFS snapshot (which may apply to multiple files simultaneously), and then querying the system for open file handles.
 Files that have no handles open for writing are considered stable and are promoted to the next stage.
 Files that continue to have writers for too long eventually get shunted to the `Poll File Content` stage.